cratermoon/resume/README.md

 * Raised  uptime of key component to five 9s
 * Team lead for small-medium teams
 * Release planning in collaboration with product manager
-* Migrated backend services to Scala microservice architecture
+* Assisted in migration of backend services to Scala microservice architecture

 #### Lead Java Application Engineer, Nike, 03/08 to 05/09
 Environments: PTC Windchill, Ant, ClearCase, Spring MVC